 Notice:

-1. Open the mobile_navigation.xml file in Design mode
+mobile_navigation.xml file in Design modehome_dest to flow_step_one_dest:

-Note the newly added next_action action under the home_dest destination:
+next_action action under the home_dest destination:<fragment

 android:id="@+id/home_dest"